MyBoringFacts/ViT-CIFAR10/README.md

 # ViT-CIFAR10
-This repo contains files , model and code .
+This repo contains code .
 The ViT is trained on CIFAR-10 dataset and it is capable of getting 99.5% train accuracy and 93% test accuracy.

 # Vision Transformer (ViT) for CIFAR-10 Classification

 This repository contains an implementation of a Vision Transformer (ViT) model trained on the CIFAR-10 dataset.
 The project demonstrates the application of transformer architecture, typically used in natural language processing, to image classification tasks.

-## Repository Contents

-1. `ViT_cifar10_train.ipynb`: Jupyter notebook containing the code for model definition, training, and evaluation.
-2. `ViT_cifar10_test.ipynb`: Jupyter notebook for loading the trained model and performing inference on test data.
-3. `model_checkpoint_epoch_350_local.pt`: Saved checkpoint of the trained model after 350 epochs.

 ## Project Overview